ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 It also worths highlighting that there are two parties/roles in this story:
 One party that creates a promise and finally decides when to resolve the promise, and if the promise should be fulfilled or rejected.
 That's me when I make the promise to my mother.

 The other party that receives the promise can register their action plans and wait to be notified on the outcome, just like my mother.
-The recipient/observer of a promise have no influence on whether the promise is fulfilled or rejected, nor can they decide when the promise would be resolved.
+The recipient/observer of a promise has no influence on whether the promise is fulfilled or rejected, nor can they decide when the promise would be resolved.

 We will first learn: